-There are a number of other regulations/directives that you will need to consult, as appropriate.
-These address topics such as Good Laboratory Practice (GLP), Good Manufacturing Practice (GMP), the conduct of clinical trials, variations to authorised drugs, and the use of genetically modified organisms.
-A list of the most relevant directives is shown in Table 1.5.
+There are a number of other regulations/directives that you will need to consult as appropriate.
+These address topics such as good laboratory practice, good manufacturing practice, the conduct of clinical trials, orphan drugs and the use of genetically modified organisms.
+A list of the most relevant legislative instruments is shown in Table 1.5